itential/ipctl/docs/commands-quick-reference.md

 # Command Table

-The table below provides a quick reference for that shows which commands are support for which assets.
+The table below provides a quick reference that shows which commands are supported for which assets.

 | Asset                              | get | describe | create | delete | copy | clear | import | export |
 |------------------------------------|-----|----------|--------|--------|------|-------|--------|--------|